 As colorful and charming as it is, A Link Between Worlds is also the closest we've come to looking at Hyrule from an achingly realistic perspective.
 Many, if not most, Zelda games deal with duality in the world - light and dark, future and past.

 Lorule is the version of Hyrule in which things did not go right, in which its residents could not fully maintain their roles.
 Society could not stay harmonious, the Triforce could not stay whole, and the wise ruler could not stay virtuous.
-This leads to civil war, the destruction of their sacred treasure, the deceit and barbarous acts of Princess Hilda - Lorule's Princess Zelda.
+This leads to civil war, the destruction of their sacred treasure, the deceit and barbarous acts of Princess Hilda - Lorule's parallel of Princess Zelda.
 They are fallible and imperfect, not like symbols, but like people.

 Lorule allows us to see a glimpse of the characters we've known for years at their absolute worst - at their absolutely most honest.
 Desperate, selfish, shortsighted, scared.